 Liberty as Divine Gift

-Ultimately, Jesus teaches the Jews in these verses that the Son is the agent of freedom.
-In the ancient household, the son had the rights of inheritance and all the privileges that came with those rights.
+Jesus teaches in these verses that the Son is the agent of freedom.
+In the ancient household, the son had the rights of inheritance and all the privileges that came with those rights; he was truly free and capable of granting freedom.
 The Son alone, Jesus says, referring to Himself, can make a person free.
 This shows that freedom is a gift that comes from above.
-Only Jesus, the eternal Son of God, has the ability to grant true freedom.
-Liberty can only be attained through an encounter with Jesus Himself.
+Liberty can only be attained through an encounter with Jesus Himself, who has the ability to grant true freedom.
 Unless the Son sets a person free, there is no ultimate freedom.

 Liberty as Deliverance from Oppression

-Jesus, in answer to the Jews’ statement that they are not slaves nor never have been slaves, asserts that everyone who sins is a slave to sin (v.
+Jesus, in answer to the Jews’ statement that they were not slaves nor never had been slaves, asserted that everyone who sins is a slave to sin (v.
 34).
-This is a game changer for our present society.
+This is a game-changer for our present society.
 Jesus words here apply to the entire world, since all have sinned (Rom.
 3:23).
 At some level, then, all humanity has at some point been enslaved.
 The slave master is sin rather than any human being, but that does not make the slavery any less real.
 In fact, it makes it even more penetrating.
 Slavery to sin permeates to a degree that physical slavery could not.
 Physical oppressors might imprison the body, but they do not have power over the mind or soul.
 Sin saturates into every aspect of humanity.
 True liberty must deliver from the oppression of slavery to sin.

 Liberty Wrongly Appropriated

-The Jews are appalled that Jesus would talk about them as enslaved.
-It is offensive to them.
-It is abhorrent.
+The Jews were appalled that Jesus would talk about them as enslaved.
+It was offensive to them.
+It was abhorrent.
 Their physical freedom had been hard fought and won through great sacrifice at several points in the past (they had been slaves in Egypt, Babylon, and even in their own land under the Antiochene Seleucid rulers.
 Their ancestors fought for their freedom, and now they were enjoying that freedom.
 This was as radical for the Jews to hear as it is for 21st century Americans to hear.
-You might be living in the USA and not be free.
+You might be living in the USA, land of the free and home of the brave, and not actually be free.
 In fact, the majority of individuals celebrating freedom in this country are slaves unknowingly.
 They have been told they are free when they are not.
 Physically they might enjoy elements of liberty, but ultimately, spiritually, their sin enslaves them.

 Just as the Jews of Jesus’ day thought themselves free, many in our world today consider themselves free.
 Yet just as the Jews in that audience were mistakenly appropriating liberty to themselves that they did not possess, so today many claim freedom who are not truly free.
 They have never encountered the Son of God.
 They have not allowed Him to free them from their sins.
 They remain enslaved without hope of escape.
 True freedom is the divine gift of deliverance from the oppression of slavery to sin, and many have not received this gift.
 How, then, is this gift received?